 It's planned to implement the Electrovaya-patented Process of NMP-free production together with a new Cell technology.
 The approximated costs will be € 15 million and the project time will be 3 years.
-The application has been made and the project is estimated to start next year.
-The funding rate is not yet fixed.
+The Company is pursue various avenues and programs for funding.